Papa Murphy’s Franchise Costs: Estimated Initial Investment (Item 7, 2023 FDD)

 7. Opening Package (including Equipment and Supplies), Decor, Cabinets, Point-of-Sale System, and Smallwares: $134,344 to $198,139

 - These costs reflect the cost of building Papa Murphy’s latest store format called the “CREATE Store.”
-The numbers are based on the actual costs incurred in building approximately 87 CREATE Stores across various geographies.
+The numbers are based on the actual costs incurred in building approximately 10 CREATE Stores in 2018 across various geographies.

-- This store format has optional upgrades available.
+- The CREATE Store format has optional upgrades available.
 The low range costs reflect few or no upgrades, as well as the highest condition of the space and the lowest cost geography.

 - When estimating the cost of building your Franchised Store, the number of upgrades, space condition, and geography should be considered.